Close Modal

 “A brilliant account of the Scopes trial, as fair-minded as it is well written, as compelling as it is richly detailed—and as relevant to today’s America as it is faithful to the America of a century ago.”—Geoffrey C. Ward, author of A First-Class Temperament

-“In Brenda Wineapple’s hands, a century-old event opens a window on our country today, when the impulse to label certain ideas as too dangerous to be taught is as powerful now as it was when Tennessee made it a crime to teach about evolution.”—Linda Greenhouse, Pulitzer Prize–winning legal journalist
+“In Brenda Wineapple’s hands, a century-old event opens a window on our country today, [and] the impulse to label certain ideas as too dangerous to be taught.”—Linda Greenhouse, Pulitzer Prize–winning legal journalist

-“In this propulsive account of the 1925 Scopes trial, Wineapple exposes fault lines in America that continue to haunt us today.
-Darrow and Bryan emerge as complicated and fascinating characters who embody different versions of American democracy.”—Ken Burns
+“In this propulsive account of the 1925 Scopes trial, Wineapple exposes fault lines in America that continue to haunt us today.”—Ken Burns

 “Much of what we think we know about the famous Scopes trial, we don’t.
 Our misconceptions need correction—and there is no better corrector than Brenda Wineapple.”—Garry Wills, Pulitzer Prize–winning author of Lincoln at Gettysburg